 Meet the plant

-American skunk cabbage (Lysichiton americanus) has huge leathery leaves between 40cm – 1.5m, and bright yellow flowers up to 45cm, which resemble those of Lords and Ladies.
-Its seeds disperse via waterways but also probably by birds and animals.
+American skunk cabbage (Lysichiton americanus) has huge leathery leaves between 40cm – 1.5m, and bright yellow 'flowers' up to 45cm, which resemble those of Lords and Ladies.
+The yellow 'flowers' emerge first around April time, followed by the leaves.
+The centre spike - the spadix - is covered in the tiny flowers which will bear seed.
+These seeds disperse via waterways but probably also by birds and animals.

-It is found on pond margins, stream sides and wet woodlands.
+It is found on pond margins, stream sides, bogs and wet woodlands.

 It was widely planted as an ornamental plant besides ponds and in bog gardens and was still on sale as recently as 2009, it gradually escaped from gardens and into the wild.